Wed 26 Nov 2025, 08:40 GMT | Updated: Wed 26 Nov 2025, 08:43 GMT | ABB

 There are growing indications that shipping can add nuclear propulsion to its options for achieving net zero emissions.
 Recently technologists, national governments and maritime regulators have increasingly highlighted its fast-emerging potential.

 Nuclear-powered ships have an extensive history in naval and icebreaker applications.
 However, it has been the advent of 4th generation Small Modular Reactors (SMR) which has opened the case for the use of nuclear technology also in commercial shipping.
-Class societies Lloyd’s Register, ABS and RINA have already voiced their support for the nuclear option.
+Class societies Lloyd’s Register, American Bureau of Shipping (ABS) and RINA have already voiced their support for the nuclear option.
 Previous ABB articles have also highlighted ship concept projects in the public domain.
 Joining the pack, in September, Samsung Heavy Industries (SHI) and the Korea Atomic Energy Research Institute (KAERI) launched an SMR-powered LNG carrier concept, in work with ABS and the Liberia flag.
 According to the developers, its 100 MWt molten salt reactor would power a ship without refueling through-life.

 In one indication of market sentiment, nuclear propulsion featured as a headline topic at several London International Shipping Week events in September, and was a frequent talking point for financiers, owners, consultants and insurers at other fuel-focused gatherings.